 - P(A|B) = P(A and B) / P(B)

-- The multiplication rule can be applied to a decision tree in order to calculate the probability of one of the branches (a particular outcome)
+- The multiplication rule can be applied to a decision tree (a visual representation of all possible outcomes) in order to calculate the probability of one of the branches (a particular outcome).

 - Bayes theorem

 - Overview: Confidence intervals provide a way to determine a population measurement or a value that is subject to change from a sample measurement.

 - Definition: the range of values that are highly likely to contain the true sample measurement

 The formula depends on the kind of data for which the confidence interval is calculated (e.g., means, proportions).